 Let's Talk Weeds

-In March 2021, Full Council passed a motion agreeing to produce an action plan on the elimination of the use of herbicides in weed killing and produce a wider strategy for biodiversity in the city.
+In March 2021, a council motion at Full Council agreed that Sunderland City Council would produce an action plan on the elimination of the use of herbicides by the council, supporting partners to follow suit, and develop a wider strategy to support biodiversity across the city.

 Since March 2021, we have: